 Are you confused about why your cat is not eating?
 Cats are commonly known for being picky eaters as it is.
 They will turn their nose up and away from that expensive wet food you bought just for them.
-They may even suddenly reject those yummy cat treats they were so eager for the day before!
+They may even suddenly reject that yummy cat treats they were so eager for the day before!
 These feline habits can make it tricky to figure out what’s killing your kitty’s appetite.

 Perhaps your cat is a picky eater, but a sudden loss of appetite may be a sign of a more serious health issue.
 You are not alone in the frustrating mission of deciphering the feline loss of appetite.